radenpioneer/r-workspace/README.md

-# empty-gitpod-starter
+# R Workspace in Gitpod
-For starting empty project in gitpod.
+For starting R project in gitpod.
+See: https://www.gitpod.io/docs/introduction/languages/r